 Property Taskforce

-Property Taskforce is an action-oriented think-tank that addresses the barriers private property regimes pose to ecological governance, indigenous sovereignty and political freedom.
-Property Taskforce seeks to explore and expose a common technology of control underpinning the expansion of property rights found, for example, in software development, agricultural production, patents on life, the public sector and ecosystem services.
-Property Taskforce also seeks to highlight worldwide indigenous, peasant, and urban resistance to the propertization of life itself through the adoption and persistence of collective property enterprises and forms of life.
+A former initiative of POLIS, Property Taskforce was an action-oriented think-tank active in 2006-2008 that addressed the barriers private property regimes pose to ecological governance, indigenous sovereignty and political freedom.
+Property Taskforce sought to explore and expose a common technology of control underpinning the expansion of property rights found, for example, in software development, agricultural production, patents on life, the public sector and ecosystem services.
+Property Taskforce also sought to highlight worldwide indigenous, peasant, and urban resistance to the propertization of life itself through the adoption and persistence of collective property enterprises and forms of life.

-Some projects that Property Taskforce is involved with include research and action collaborations around affordable housing and mapping “off grid” spaces in urban centres.
+Some projects that Property Taskforce was involved with include research and action collaborations around affordable housing and mapping “off grid” spaces in urban centres.

 Related Resources and Links